 ASSISTANTS…Help the Catechists in all teaching activities, at all class sessions.
 Help to manage children in various class activities.
 Might substitute for the catechist.
 Requires Safe Environment training.

-SUBSTITUTES… Take the role of a Catechist for one or a few class sessions.
+SUBSTITUTES… Take the role of a Catechist or Assistant for one or a few class sessions.
 Contact the catechist to discuss the events of the class substituted for.
 Requires Safe Environment training.

-OFFICE WORKERS… Assist by managing the office during a particular class session.
+OFFICE AID… Assist by managing the office during a particular class session.
 Answer the telephone and take messages.
 May assist catechists in making copies, obtaining supplies, etc. Requires Safe Environment training.

 The goal of all catechesis is connecting faith to life and life to faith.
 Ongoing, lifelong religious formation is the collaborative effort of the domestic church (the family), the local church (the parish) and the whole church.
 Parents are the first and foremost educators of their children.